COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Bloodwork

-Most vaccines, when given at the right time and in the right amount, will give lifelong protection.
+Most vaccines, when given at the right time and in the right amount, will provide lifelong protection.
 Sometimes you may need booster shots to continue the protection.
 If you are asked to get blood tests, they are checking to see if you are immune, or need more doses of certain vaccines.

 TB Skin Tests